shyanyong/tp/docs/DeveloperGuide.md

 Design considerations:

-Prescriptions may have a uneven consumption interval.
+Prescriptions may have an uneven consumption interval.
 For example, some prescriptions only needs to be consumed every Wednesday and Sunday.
 In such scenarios, users will need to input this prescription as 2 separate inputs with the same prescription name.

 To cater for this, we are using every prescription's `name` and `startDate` to identify each prescription.
 Every `Prescription` must therefore have both these fields.
 As such, if no start date was provided, it will be initialised to a default value.